 I first want to shed a little background on why I decided to work from home.
-I thought for sure that once I graduated, I would be working a typical 9-5 job in a brick and mortar setting.
+I thought for sure that once I graduated, I would be working a typical 9-5 job in a brick-and-mortar setting.
 I always knew I desired the flexibility to work from home, I just couldn't imagine how I would do that feasibly.
 It wasn't until I was pretty much forced to stay home due to health-related concerns that I found my way around the virtual world, and I must say I've been pretty successful at it!
 Taking this step was not an easy decision for me nor was it an easy transition.
 I struggled for the first few months with depression, anxiety, and fear.
 So just know that if this is something you are considering, you may run into a few bumps in the road.
 Figure out your "why" and it will help you stick to your plan when things get a little rocky.
 So, I'll dive right into it.

 Outschool- Outschool is gaining in popularity.
 Outschool is an amazing platform where you can market yourself and your tutoring style.
 The good thing about the company is that they market for you.
 Even though there is no guarantee you will receive clients, I've never had an issue with bookings.
-With Outschool, you come up with your own lessons and curriculum.
-There are several Youtube videos that go into depth about how to set up your classes, privacy procedures, how to find your niche, etc. I love the flexibility of Outschool.
-I create my own hours and I choose my own rate.
+With Outschool, you come up with your lessons and curriculum.
+Several YouTube videos go into depth about how to set up your classes, privacy procedures, how to find your niche, etc. I love the flexibility of Outschool.
+I create my hours and I choose my rate.
 That's right!
-I set my own schedule AND price!
+I set my schedule AND price!
 You can have up to 18 students in a class, I believe, and you get paid per student.
-Ongoing classes are the most popular and typically has the highest success rate.
+Ongoing classes are the most popular and typically have the highest success rate.
 Outschool is worth checking out if you are considering switching over to be a virtual tutor.